 Improved climate - greener operations

 The environment is both a global and a local challenge.
-Therefore, PFA focuses on streamlining its resource consumption and CO2 emissions whenever possible.
-In global terms, the focus is to a great extent on how PFA invests, and, in 2016, PFA has added an obligation to its policy for responsible investments to not invest in companies which obstruct the COP21 agreement on global reduction of greenhouse gases.
-In local terms, it is a matter of PFA implementing energy saving measures and encouraging others to advance their environmental efforts.
+Therefore, PFA backs the Paris Agreement and focuses on streamlining its resource consumption and carbon emissions whenever possible.
+In global terms, the focus is to a great extent on how PFA invests.
+In our policy for responsible investments we have entered our commitment to comply with the Paris Agreement and that we do not want to invest in companies which work against the agreement's goal of reducing emissions of greenhouse gases on a worldwide basis.
+Locally, we are working to implement energy savings and encourage the climate initiatives with others.

 Member of the Carbon Disclosure Project